Use Story Mapping To Deliver Software Products Faster

 - How should we prioritize a backlog in order to deliver only what is needed?

 - How can we ensure that all critical pieces are in place?

 - What is the most effective way to communicate the vision with the team?

-At BIT Studios, we believe that every software project should utilize story mapping to help answer those questions and foster effective communication.
+At BIT Studios, we believe that every software project should utilize and use story mapping to help answer those questions and foster effective communication.

-It’s best to begin with a basic story map and update it as you progress through your minimum viable product and beyond.
+It’s best, to begin with, a basic story map and update it as you progress through your minimal viable product and beyond.

-Let’s take a look at how using story mapping can save you time and money while ensuring a successful product launch.
+Let’s take a look at how to use a story map strategy that can save you time and money while ensuring a successful product launch.